Moving Expense Deductions

 39 Week Test for Employees

-If the distance test is met, then the taxpayer who is an employee must also satisfy the 39 week test, which requires that the employee maintain a full-time job in the general area for at least 39 weeks in the 1st year in the area.
-If the employee quits or is fired for willful misconduct, then the employee must obtain another full-time job to meet the 39 week test requirement.
-Mandatory retirement does not waive this requirement if the taxpayer anticipated the retirement.
+If the distance test is met, then an employee must also satisfy the 39 week test, which requires that the employee maintain a full-time job in the general area for at least 39 weeks in the 1st year in the area.
+If the employee quits or is fired for willful misconduct, then the employee must get another full-time job to meet the 39 week test requirement.
+Mandatory retirement does not waive this requirement if retirement was anticipated.
 However, any temporary absence that was due to illness, strikes, shutouts, layoffs, or natural disasters is counted toward the 39 week requirement for full-time employment.
 The 39 week test does not apply if the taxpayer loses his job through no fault of his own, or becomes disabled or dies.
 Off-season weeks also account for seasonal work if the off-season period is less than 6 months and an employment agreement covers the off-season.
 The 39 week period is also satisfied if the employee is transferred out of the area for the employer's benefit, but it is not satisfied if the employee initiated the transfer.

 For joint filers, either spouse individually must satisfy the 39 week requirement.